A Rare Commodity in the Vietnam War

 Colonel John Hayes, the 5th Division Senior Advisor, stated: "He is methodical but decisive".
 In this regard, perhaps Colonel Hayes was the only American high ranking officers who understood General Hieu thoroughly; the majority thought that General Hieu was timorous and not combative enough.
 For instance, General Abrams expressed his opinion about General Hieu, 22nd Division Commander, as following in a meeting on July 26, 1969:

 General McAuliffe, III Corps Deputy Senior Advisor, also erred in his opinion about General Hieu when he wrote in his November 26, 1970 evaluation report:

-Apparently General McAuliff was unaware that General Tri had recommended to President Thieu that General Hieu should replaced him at the helm of III Corps when he was designated to replace General Hoang Xuan Lam to rescue the deterioration situation of Lam Son 719 operation.
-Unfortunately thing did not occure as planned because General Tri died in a helicopter accident in February 1971.
+General McAuliffe was unaware that General Tri had recommended to President Thieu that General Hieu should replace him at the helm of III Corps when he was designated to replace General Hoang Xuan Lam to rescue the deteriorating situation of Lam Son 719 operation.
+Unfortunately, things did not occur as planned because General Tri died in a helicopter accident in February 1971.

 Even General Le Minh Dao, 18th Division Commander, formulated a wrong opinion about General Hieu's fighting spirit:

 Dale Andrade noticed that ARVN generals tended to avoid facing problems and therefore preferred to be on the defensive rather than on the offensive: